$L^{\infty}$ estimates and uniqueness results for nonlinear parabolic equations with gradient absorption terms: Regularization lemmas

 \begin{remark} This lemma can be compared with the result of \cite[Theorem 2.1]{Por} obtained by the Stampacchia's method.
-In order to obtain decay estimates for the solutions $u$ of a parabolic equation such as (\ref{un}) or (\ref{egge}), the Moser's method consists to take as test functions powers $\left\vert u\right\vert ^{\alpha-1}u$ of $u;$ the Stampacchia's method uses test functions of the form $(u-k)^{+}\mathrm{sign}u.$ If one applies to sufficiently smooth solutions, both techniques leed to decay estimates of the same type.
-In the case of weaker solutions, the second method supposes that the functions $(u-k)^{+}$ are admissible in the equation, which leads to assume that $u(.,t)\in W^{1,2}(\Omega),$ see \cite{Por}.
-In the sequel we combine Moser's method with regularization or truncature of $u$, in order to admit powers as test functions. \end{remark}
+In order to obtain decay estimates for the solutions $u$ of a parabolic equation such as (\ref{un}) or (\ref{eqge}), the Moser's method consists to take as test functions powers $\left\vert u\right\vert ^{\alpha-1}u$ of $u;$ the Stampacchia's method uses test functions of the form $(u-k)^{+}\mathrm{sign}u.$ If one applies to sufficiently smooth solutions, both techniques leed to decay estimates of the same type.
+In the case of weaker solutions, the Stampacchia method supposes that the functions $(u-k)^{+}$ are admissible in the equation, which leads to assume that $u(.,t)\in W^{1,2}(\Omega),$ see \cite{Por}.
+In the sequel we combine Moser's method with regularization or truncature of $u$, in order to admit powers as test functions.
+So we do not need to make this assumption, thus the Moser's method appears to be more performant. \end{remark}

+Such type of $L^{\infty}$ estimates as (\ref{trap}) may imply a universal one, that means independent of the initial data, in case $\Omega$ is bounded.
+This was observed for example in \cite{Ve}: